 - summary of findings;

 - audit objective;

 - audit scope;

 - audit activities;

 - audit reference documents;

-- audit findings classification (refer Table 6 below); and
+- audit findings classification (as summarised in Table 6); and

 - audit findings and conclusion.

-The audit findings will also be used to inform the management review and reporting process outlined in Section 4 of this EMP.
+The audit findings will inform the management review of this EMP (see Section 4).
 The audit report will be provided, with the campaign close-out report, to relevant government agencies (see Section 4).